SamJS23/WADS-Test/README.md

 API-Driven Communication: Microservices communicate with one another through well-defined APIs.
 This means that services can interact without needing to understand the internal workings of the services they communicate with.
 Polyglot Programming: Developers have the freedom to choose the most suitable programming languages, frameworks, and technologies for each microservice.
 This flexibility allows developers to use the right tools for the job.

+**Why Microservices Matter**
+The adoption of microservices has become a significant trend in web development due to a multitude of advantages and benefits: